Cuadrado11/.portfolio/README.md

 # Charlie Camarena

-Hi!
-I'm Charlie — a data analyst with a background in mathematical modeling.
+I’m Charlie, a data analyst with experience in statistical modeling and working with real-world datasets to find trends and build predictive tools.
-This is my personal website where I showcase my projects.
+This is my personal website showcasing my projects.

 ## Projects